2017 Hyundai ElantraEnlarge Photo

-But be sure to take a long look at the Corolla; Toyota gave it a fresh look that's much more daring and edgy than its previous iteration.
-Inside especially the Corolla takes some of the space-efficient sensibilities of the current Camry cabin and adds more flair.
+The Corolla is no longer the purest vanilla.
+In its last redesign, Toyota gave it a fresh look that's much more daring and edgy than its previous iteration.
+Inside, especially, the Corolla takes some of the space-efficient sensibilities of the current Camry cabin and adds more flair.
 LED headlamps and running lamps on the outside add a nice finishing touch, while a sporty Corolla S stands distinct, with a blacked-out look and sportier details.

-In most Corolla models you'll find a 132-horsepower 1.8-liter four-cylinder engine, while the Elantra comes with a 148-hp, 1.8-liter.
+In most Corolla models you'll find a 132-horsepower 1.8-liter four-cylinder engine, while the Elantra comes with a 147-hp, 2.0-liter.
 The Elantra includes a six-speed automatic transmission, while most Corolla models get a CVT that isn't so bad and responds well in most cases.
 Performance between the two is comparable.
-For those seeking maximum fuel efficiency, the Corolla LE Eco trim holds the upper hand, with a special Valvematic version of the engine and mileage of up to 42 mpg on the highway.
+For those seeking maximum fuel efficiency, the Corolla LE Eco trim holds the upper hand, with a specially tuned version of the engine and mileage of up to 42 mpg on the highway.
 The Elantra Eco, with its 128-hp turbo four and seven-speed dual-clutch, is rated at 37 mpg highway.